yongjiguan/guan-academic-hompage/content/en/publication/2016-3-Conference-Paper-nanowetting/index.md

 Click the *Slides* button above to demo academia's Markdown slides feature.
 {{% /alert %}}

-Supplementary notes can be added here, including [code and math](https://sourcethemes.com/academic/docs/writing-markdown-latex/).
+Supplementary files can be found here, including [Additional Methods and Data]().